sparkletown/sparkle/README.md

 Deploys are handled by CircleCI.

-- Merging to staging will deploy to staging
+- Merging to `staging` will deploy to staging
-- Merging to master will deploy to production
+- Merging to `master` will deploy to production
+- Pushing the `master` branch to any of our other configured production branches will deploy to that environment

 ## Obtaining email addresses from firebase